 If the data on your prospect lead is wrong from the start, most of the steps you follow on your lead conversions will be in the wrong direction as well.
 Avoid “dirty data” by establishing rules of standardizing data in your marketing process.
 And it’s just as important to have your sales and marketing team aligned and know how to use the software tools for your lead conversions correctly.

 Remember: validation of data is key to getting quality data.
 Do this by testing out every form on your website.
-Send out test emails to track how they’re received.
-It is important l that the data received is documented to help measure how effective your lead generation is.
+Send out test emails to track how they’re received. Уou can also consider proper hygiene of the email list cleaning over time.
+It is important that the data received is documented to help measure how effective your lead generation is.

 6. Integrate your CRM Database and Marketing Automation Platform (MAP)